eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 ## Conclusion

 In practice, to subvert or profitably manipulate this type of election, you would first need the resources to organize widespread dishonesty (without tipping off opponents who could organize counterstrategy).
-But in addition to that, the amount of foreknowledge of the precise structure of the matchups is extensive to be able to predict that the coalition with your exact ordering of the three candidates has opportunity to manipulate the election.
+But in addition to that, the amount of foreknowledge about the precise structure of the matchups is extensive--you'd need to know that a coalition with your exact preference ordering even has an opportunity to manipulate the election.

 Further, the manipulations would require convincing voters to either vote for their least favorite over their backup choice, or to betray their favorite in favor of their second choice.